 EHC plan – A legal document issued by the local authority describing a child or young person’s education, health and social care needs and the support that will be given to them.

-Family therapy – Family interventions may be recommended for children and adolescents with eating disorders.
-This kind of therapy involves family members, acknowledging that the eating disorder can impact the people around the sufferer and helping them to better understand the illness.
+Family therapy – Family interventions is usually recommended for children and adolescents with eating disorders.
+This kind of therapy involves family members, acknowledging that the eating disorder can impact the people around the sufferer and helping them to better understand the illness and give parents skills to support the young person at home.

 Formal patient – A person who is legally kept in hospital under a section of The Mental Health Act (MHA) (often called “a section”).